lorddrago12/Number-Guessing-Game/README.md

 This is an interactive console game where:

-* The player selects a difficulty level
+* The player chooses a difficulty level
-* A random number is generated based on the chosen difficulty
+* A random secret number is generated based on that difficulty
-* The player keeps guessing until the correct number is found
+* The player has a limited number of guesses to find the number
-* The game gives hints if the guess is too high or too low
+* The game gives feedback after every guess
-* The total number of guesses is counted
+* The player can restart the game after each round

-It’s a simple but solid project that demonstrates control flow and game logic in Python.
+It’s a clean example of game logic, control flow, and user input handling in Python.

 ---